Getting Started

 Can’t Make Daytime Classes?

 Earning an HSE can lead to college, employment, and other opportunities.
-Western Wyoming Community College only offers the HiSET test.
+Western Wyoming College only offers the HiSET test.

 Who needs a HSEC?